 This planned trail reaches from San Bruno to Woodside and extends more than 15 miles long.
 People of all ages can be seen on a given day, from parents with children in strollers to distance runners.
-Crystal Springs Regional Trail is perfect for walkers, runners, skating/rollerbladers, bicycling and horseback riding.
+Crystal Springs Regional Trail is perfect for walkers, runners, skating/rollerbladers, bicycling, and even horseback riding.
 Unfortunately, no dogs or pets are allowed on any part of the trail.
 The trail is divided into three segments, San Andreas, Sawyer Camp, and Crystal Springs.

 Crystal Springs Reservoir - Photo by Larisa Gleyzer

-Last year marked the 250th anniversary of the accidental discovery San Francisco Bay by the Portolá expedition but that should not stop you from exploring this awesome site.
+Last year marked the 251st anniversary of the accidental discovery of the San Francisco Bay by the Portolá expedition but that should not stop you from exploring this awesome site.
 After a steady incline up Sweeney Ridge, you will be rewarded with a 360 view of the San Francisco Bay Area, and along the ocean coast as far as Point Reyes.
 This hike is a total distance of 5.66 miles roundtrip and dogs are allowed on leash.

 This one is a local's favorite!
-The Dish is located in Palo Alto, sitting on Stanford University's land and serves many purposes including academic programs, environmental restoration and for the purposes of this blog – recreation!
+The Dish is located in Palo Alto, sitting on Stanford University's land, and serves many purposes including academic programs, environmental restoration, and for the purposes of this blog – recreation!
 The path is perfect for hiking and jogging and it is open daily from sunrise to sunset throughout the year.
 Unfortunately, no pets or animals are allowed within the Dish Area except for trained service animals.

 This paved trail is a converted portion of Highway 1 dedicated to hikers, runners, and bicyclists.
 Devil's Slide Trail overlooks the Pacific Ocean and offers beautiful coastal views and sunsets.
 The trail is fairly short at 1.3 miles but, as we mentioned, very rewarding in regards to the view.
 Whales, dolphins, and seals have been spotted during the migration season.
 The trail is leashed dog-friendly and it is definitely one of the best things to do in Pacifica.